Blog

 The first phase is a peer-to-peer exchange of documents.
 In this phase, the parties interacting secretly exchange the documents that will govern their further work.
 In the Radish34 use case, these are the RFQ and Proposal.

-The second phase is called “Baselining a document”.
-In this phase, a proof is generated that the business process was followed and is sent to the blockchain.
 In order for this information to be private, the terms of the business process are written into a zero-knowledge cryptographical construct called a circuit.
 Imagine the circuit as the process definition in code.

 When a document is being baselined, a zero-knowledge proof is generated and fed into the business process circuit.
 The zero-knowledge proof gives away no data, but through the circuit, one can be sure that the business process rules were followed.